j-zeng/angular2-rest-resource/README.md

 }
 ```

-## Adding the resource service to the application
+## Adding the resource service your application
 ```
 // app.module.ts